PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

 As expected, we get the same number of samples and also only 577 features -- voxels corresponding to non-zero elements in the mask image.
-Now, let's explore this dataset as little further.
+Now, let's explore this dataset a little further.

-Besides samples the dataset offer a number of attributes that enhance the data with information that is present in the image header.
-Each samples has information about its volume id in the timseries and the actual acquisition time (relative to the beginning of the file).
-Moreover, the original voxel index (sometimes referred to as `ijk`) for each feature is avialable too.
+Besides samples the dataset offers number of attributes that enhance the data with information that is present in the NIfTI image header in the file.
+Each sample has information about its volume id in the timeseries and the actual acquisition time (relative to the beginning of the file).
+Moreover, the original voxel index (sometimes referred to as `ijk`) for each feature is available too.
-And finally, the dataset also stored information about the dimensionality of the input volumes, the voxel size, and it also include a dump of the full NIfTI image header.
+Finally, the dataset also contains information about the dimensionality of the input volumes, voxel size, and any other NIfTI-specific information since it also includes a dump of the full NIfTI image header.

   >>> ds.sa.time_indices[:5]
   array([0, 1, 2, 3, 4])